khaykindima/IsraeliCoinsCount/README.md

     * Optimized Non-Maximum Suppression (NMS).
 * **In-Depth Evaluation**: The evaluation script generates a multi-sheet Excel report comparing model performance before and after the post-processing pipeline, providing deep insights into the model's behavior.
 * **Error Analysis**: Automatically saves images of incorrect predictions (False Positives and False Negatives) for visual inspection and debugging.
-* **Automated Cloud Workflow**: Includes a Kaggle notebook for automated setup, evaluation, and results packaging on cloud GPUs.
+* **Automated Cloud Workflow**: Includes a Kaggle notebook for automated setup, training, evaluation, and results packaging on cloud GPUs.
 * **Reproducible Environments**: Comes with a `ultralytics_env.yml` file to ensure a consistent Conda environment for development and execution.

 ## Dataset